 The Report of the 1987 Title Examination Standards Committee: Recommended several amendments to Standard.
 In the first sentence of the "Comment" to Part (A), the words "or other lien creditor" were added and the words "so long as" were substituted for the word "unless."
 In the second sentence of the same Part, all that which follows the parenthetical clause was added.
 In Part (B)(1) following the first parenthetical clause, the words "or abstract of" and the second parenthetical clause were added.
 In the "Authority" in Part (B), Bankruptcy Rule 2008 was added.
 In the Comment to Part (B), the clause "unless the automatic stay ... above" and the words "or other lien creditor" were added to the second sentence.
 In Part (D)(1), the words "or abstract" were added.
+In the "Authority" following Part (D), Bankruptcy Rule 2008 was added.
+In Part (E)(1)(a), the final parenthetical language was added.
 In the "Authority" following Part (E), Bankruptcy Rule 2008 was again added.
 In Part (F)(2), the parenthetical clause was added.
 Recommendation approved by the Real Property Law Section on November 12, 1987, and adopted by the House of Delegates on November 13, 1987.